NVIDIA/NeMo/docs/source/asr/sc/datasets.rst

     bash download_resample_freesound.sh 4000 ./freesound ./freesound_resampled_background

-Note that downloading this dataset may takes hours.
+Note that downloading this dataset may take hours.
 Change categories in download_resample_freesound.sh to include other (speech) categories audio files.
 Then, you should have 16khz mono wav files in `<resampled data directory>`.

-Each line is a training example. `audio_filepath` contains path to the wav file, `duration` it's duration in seconds and `text` it's transcript:

-.. _google-speechcommand-dataset:
+.. _Google-Speech-Commands-Dataset:

 Google Speech Commands Dataset
 ------------------------------